r0n22/blog/_posts/2025-05-25-pocket-shutting-down.md

 Everything was straight forward except the `directory` this was the location on my kobo which I want to have the articles downloaded to.
 The issue was making sure I know how kobo mapped everything together.
 I created a directory name `articles` on my sd card and found that my kobo mounts the sd card at `/mnt/sd/` so my directory was `/mnt/sd/articles/`.

 Once I got that everything worked great.
 This allowed me to download the articles and read them on my kobo.
-There is also a button which allows you to sync your progess with wallabag so you articles I have on my kobo finished show as finished on wallabag.
+There is also a button which allows you to sync your progress with wallabag so you articles I have on my kobo finished show as finished on wallabag.

 ## Great Start